Umuzi-org/tech-department/content/topics/tilde/different-kinds-of-cards/_index.md

 content_type: topic
 prerequisites:
   hard:
     - topics/tilde/intro-to-tilde
 ready: true
-title: 'Tilde tutorial: How cards work'
+title: "Tilde tutorial: How cards work"
 ---

 Now that you basically know what Tilde is, it's time to learn a bit more about how different kinds of cards _really_ work.